terraform-google-modules/terraform-example-foundation/0-bootstrap/README-GitLab.md

     - write_repository
     - read_registry
     - write_registry
-- A [Runner](https://docs.gitlab.com/ee/tutorials/create_register_first_runner/) with the name `gl_runner` should be created in your GitLab account.
-Save the token of the runner once it has been created.
-It will be used in the next steps.
 - A Google Cloud [organization](https://cloud.google.com/resource-manager/docs/creating-managing-organization).
 - A Google Cloud [billing account](https://cloud.google.com/billing/docs/how-to/manage-billing-account).
 - Cloud Identity or Google Workspace groups for organization and billing admins.